 - ESB is developing policy advice (due to DEIP December 2021) on interoperability to provide direction on technical standards.

 - Based on this advice support phased introduction of mandatory technical standards for new inverter based solar PV and battery storage.

-- Development of DER cyber standards with ESB/AEMO to provide scope and need ahead of the Commonwealth DISER standards; AEMO to maintain coordination with DISER and workplan oversight; risk identification via DEIP interoperability workstream.
+- Development of CER cyber standards with ESB/AEMO to provide scope and need ahead of the Commonwealth DISER standards; AEMO to maintain coordination with DISER and workplan oversight; risk identification via DEIP interoperability workstream.

 Addressing system security challenges emerging from low system load conditions:

 - Enhanced AEMO information such as: new guidelines to improve knowledge sharing of conditions that contribute to minimum system demand; collaboration with industry to report to the market on minimum system demand conditions; new post-event reports to be associated with market notice mechanisms.